20 Best Things to do in Joshua Tree National Park

 3 | Keys View

-Keys View is the highest point in Joshua Tree National Park and, on a clear day, the views are incredible for its high vantage point over the park.
+Keys View is the highest point easily accessible by car in Joshua Tree National Park and, on a clear day, the views are incredible for its high vantage point over the park.
 The panoramic views are truly breath taking: it’s easy to spot the Coachella Valley, the San Andreas Fault, the Salton Sea, and the highest peak in Southern California, the 11,500 foot San Gorgonio Mountain.
 On a really clear day Signal Mountain in Mexico is visible but it’s a rare event due to poor air quality.

 Things to do in Joshua Tree National Park tip: Although it is a 20 minute drive from Park Boulevard, Keys View is one of the most popular spots in the park and more than worth the detour.